-I. Any application to renew or reinstate the authority granted herein shall include a report describing: (i) the queries that have been made since this Order was granted; (ii) the manner in which NSA applied the procedures set forth in subparagraph A above; and (iii) any proposed changes in the way in which the call-detail records would be received from the carriers.
+- H. At least once prior to the expiration of this Order, the NSA Inspector General, the NSA General Counsel, and the Signals Intelligence Directorate Oversight and Compliance Office shall review this program. - I. Within forty-five days of the issuance of this Order, NSA will file a report with the Court describing the queries made since the end of the reporting period of the last report filed pursuant to the Court's Order in docket number BR 08-08.
+Additionally, any application to renew or reinstate the authority granted herein shall include a report describing: (i) the queries made since the end of the reporting period of the last report filed with the Court; (ii) the manner in which NSA applied the procedures set forth in subparagraph A above; and (iii) any proposed changes in the way in which the call detail records would be received from the carriers.